Woodpeckers

 Woodpecker Identification

-There are a variety of types of woodpeckers in the Northeastern United States that range in size from 6.5 inch-tall, Downy Woodpeckers to the Pileated Woodpecker that can measure up to 19.5 inches in height.
 Woodpeckers have thick skulls and extremely powerful neck muscles that allow them to deliver piercing blows to a tree without damaging organs.
 The tongue of a woodpecker is often covered with sticky saliva, or barbs.
 This allows them to grab ants and insect larvae from wood cracks and bark.

-Woodpeckers On The Roof & In The Chimney
+Woodpeckers on the Roof & in the Chimney

 Frequently Asked Questions